p-wilbrink/openscd-github/profile/README.md

 **For:** utility/integrator/vendor companies​
 **Who want:** to have flexibility, agility and efficiency in their SCL configurations​
-**That offers:** a web front-end, open source, extensible, customizable, user friendly, SCL editing​
+**That offers:** a web front-end, open-source, extensible, customizable, user-friendly SCL editing​
 **Unlike:** proprietary and vendor specific tools​

 Our product gives you flexibility and control over your own raodmap and this ultimatevely prevents any vendor-lock-in.
 Using the community open-source approach to agree on software level will help you to accelerate the energy transition.
 OpenSCD aims to provide modules to do system configuration as well as system specification.